 - Sex: Females are more likely than males to have scoliosis that gradually gets worse.

-Casting can be utilized instead of bracing for infant scoliosis, in order to help the infant’s spine go back to its normal position, as it grows.
+Casting can be utilized instead of bracing for infant scoliosis to help the infant’s spine go back to its normal position as it grows.
 This is done with a cast made of plaster of Paris.